How Much Is A Silver Dollar Worth?

 - whether or not it's an unusual variety or error coin.

-While the values of your specific silver dollars can only really be determined by a sight-seen evaluation by a professional coin dealer, you can at least become more educated about what your silver dollars may be worth by knowing some of the basics about them and how these coins are numismatically valued.
+The values of your specific silver dollars can only really be determined by a sight-seen evaluation by a professional coin dealer.
+Yet you can at least become more educated about what your silver dollars may be worth by knowing some of the basics about them and how these coins are numismatically valued.

 What Type of Silver Dollar Do You Have?